 In addition to the basis and at risk limitations on the deductibility of losses, the passive loss limitations generally provide that individuals, estates, trusts and some closely-held corporations and personal service corporations are permitted to deduct losses from passive activities, which are generally trade or business activities in which the taxpayer does not materially participate, only to the extent of the taxpayer's income from those passive activities.
 The passive loss limitations are applied separately with respect to each publicly traded partnership.
 Consequently, any passive losses we generate will only be available to offset our passive income generated in the future and will not be available to offset income from other passive activities or investments, including our investments or a unitholder's investments in other publicly traded partnerships, or a unitholder's salary or active business income.
-Passive losses that are not deductible because they exceed a unitholder's entire investment in us in a fully taxable transaction with an unrelated party.
+Passive losses that are not deductible because they exceed a unitholder's share of income we generate may be deducted in full when the unitholder disposes of the unitholder's entire investment in us in a fully taxable transaction with an unrelated party.
 The passive loss limitations are applied after other applicable limitations on deductions, including the at risk rules and the basis limitation.